openmc-dev/openmc/docs/source/usersguide/depletion.rst

 are requested.

-The depletion module is designed such that the reaction rate solution (the "operator") is completely isolated from the solution of the transmutation equations and the method used for advancing time.
+The depletion module is designed such that the reaction rate solution (the depletion "operator") is completely isolated from the solution of the transmutation equations and the method used for advancing time.

 :mod:`openmc.deplete` supports multiple time-integration methods for determining material compositions over time.
 Each method appears as a different class.
 For example, :class:`openmc.deplete.CECMIntegrator` runs a depletion calculation using the CE/CM algorithm (deplete over a timestep using the middle-of-step reaction rates).
-An instance of :class:`~openmc.deplete.abc.TransportOperator` is passed to one of these functions along with the timesteps and power level::
+An instance of :class:`~openmc.deplete.abc.DepletionOperator` is passed to one of these functions along with the timesteps and power level::

     power = 1200.0e6  # watts